Can I Carry a Kukri Knife from Nepal to India on a Flight

 Tips for Traveling with a Kukri Knife

-2. Declare at Check-In: Always declare the Kukri knife at the check-in counter.
-Failure to do so may result in confiscation or legal penalties.
+2. Declare at Check-In: Inform check-in staff about the Kukri to avoid confiscation or penalties.

 No comments: